Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 The best resorts on Kiwengwa beach are Kiwengwa Beach Resort, Melia Zanzibar, Bluebay resort & spa, Neptune Pwani beach resorts & spa.
 Some people also call it ”Little Italy”, because the majority of hotels and resorts are owned by Italian proprietors.

 Paje beach is located on the southeast of Zanzibar, in the village of the same name, approximately 50 km from Zanzibar Town.
 The beach is perfect for those who are looking for relaxation, long walks, swimming, and snorkeling.
-Paje, as well as Jambiani beach, are known as the best place for kite surfing and windsurfing.
+Paje, as well as Jambiani beach, is known as the best place for kite surfing and windsurfing.

 On Paje and Jambiani you can see the biggest high and low tide changing.
 During the low-tide hours, it is impossible to swim near the beach.
 But during high tide, Paje beach offers a fantastic scene: you can see all shades of green and blue color in front of your eyes.
 The water is warm and crystal clear, perfect for swimming, but waves may be big.